Positive Semidefinite Metric Learning Using Boosting-like Algorithms: Algorithms

 $ \eigenmax (\hat \A) $ is also used as one of the stopping criteria of the algorithm.
 Form the condition \eqref{EQ:C1}, $ \eigenmax (\hat \A) < v $ means that we are not able to find a new base matrix $\hat \Z $ that violates \eqref{EQ:C1}---the algorithm converges.

 Eigenvalue decompositions is one of the main computational costs in our algorithm.
 There are approximate eigenvalue solvers, which guarantee that for a symmetric matrix $ \U $ and any $ \varepsilon > 0 $, a vector $ \bv $ is found such that $ \bv ^\T\U \bv \geq \eigenmax - \varepsilon$.
 To approximately find the largest eigenvalue and eigenvector can be very efficient using Lanczos or power method.
-We can use the MATLAB function {\bf eigs} to calculate the largest eigenvector, which calls mex files of ARPACK.
+We can use the MATLAB function {\sf eigs} to calculate the largest eigenvector, which calls mex files of ARPACK.
 ARPACK is a collection of Fortran subroutines designed to solve large scale eigenvalue problems.
 When the input matrix is symmetric, this software uses a variant of the Lanczos process called the implicitly restarted Lanczos method.

 Another way to reduce the time for computing the leading eigenvector is to compute an approximate EVD by a fast Monte Carlo algorithm such as the linear time SVD algorithm developed in \cite{Drineas2004Fast}.
-Given a matrix $ \A \in \Real^{D \times d}$, this algorithm outputs an approximation to the leading singular values and their corresponding left singular vectors of $ \A $ in linear time $ O( D + d )$.

 \SetVline \linesnumbered

 We summarize our main algorithmic results in Algorithm~\ref{ALG:MetricBoost}.